ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Method

-Starting from a pure volumetric density training ($\alpha_i = \alpha_i^v$), we introduce a progressive transition from a volumetric to an SDF representation.
-Our approach is based on the premise that estimating the density $\sigma_i$ at a specific location requires less complex geometric understanding in contrast to estimating the signed distance to the closest point to the surface (i.e. $f(x_i)$).
-By initially leveraging a pure volumetric density representation during training, we shorten the convergence time of our density estimator.
-Our progressive transitioning strategy can be outlined as follows: \begin{itemize} \item Volumetric stage: all the samples along the ray express volumetric densities, and their alpha values are computed with $\sigma_i$. \item Hybrid stage: we gradually assign samples along the ray to train our signed distance field.
-Within the same ray, a portion of sample values is represented with volumetric alpha $\alpha_i^v$, while the remainder is computed with $\alpha_i^{f}$. \item Surface stage: we increase the number of samples for which alpha values are computed using $f(x)$ until we transition to a complete surface representation. \end{itemize}
+Our progressive initialization strategy can be outlined as follows: \begin{itemize} \item Volumetric stage: All samples along the ray express volumetric densities, and their alpha values are computed with $\sigma_i$. \item Hybrid stage: we gradually assign samples along the ray to train our signed distance field.
+Within the same ray, a portion of the sample values is represented by volumetric alpha $\alpha_i^v$, while the remainder is computed with $\alpha_i^{f}$. \item Surface stage: we increase the number of samples for which alpha values are computed using $f(x)$ until we transition to a complete surface representation. \end{itemize}